How Much Over-parameterization Is Sufficient to Learn Deep ReLU Networks?: Discussion on the NTRF Class

 \begin{proposition} Under Assumption \ref{assump:ntrf_linear_separable}, for any $\epsilon,\delta > 0$, if $R \ge C\big[\log^{1/2}(n/\delta)+\log(1/\epsilon)\big]/\gamma$ for some absolute constant $C$, then with probability at least $1 - \delta$,

 \end{proposition} Proposition \ref{coro:separable_NTRF} covers the setting where the NTRF function class is allowed to misclassify training data, while most of existing work typically assumes that all training data can be perfectly separated with constant margin (i.e., $\rho=0$) \citep{ji2019polylogarithmic,shamir2020gradient}.
 Our results show that for sufficiently small misclassification ratio $\rho=\cO(\epsilon)$, we have $\epsilon_{\text{NTRF}}=\tilde O(\epsilon)$ by choosing the radius parameter $R$ logarithimic in $n$, $\delta^{-1}$, and $\epsilon^{-1}$.
 Substituting this result into Theorems \ref{thm:convergence_gd}, \ref{thm:generalization_gd} and \ref{thm:online_optimization_generalization}, it can be shown that a neural network with width $m=\poly(L,\log(n/\delta),\log(1/\epsilon))\big)$ suffices to guarantee good optimization and generalization performances for both GD and SGD.
+Consequently, we can obtain that the bounds on the test error for GD and SGD are $\tilde\cO(n^{-1/2})$ and $\tilde\cO(n^{-1})$ respectively.